TheyCallMeLinux/search_pattern/README.md

 ------------
 ## Installation

-Install the required libraries using pip:
+- Install the required libraries using pip:
  `pip install chardet`

+then

-Clone this project or download the master in zip and unzip it somewhere, example using git `git clone https://github.com/TheyCallMeLinux/search_pattern.py.git && cd search_pattern.py`
+- Clone this project or download the master in zip and unzip it somewhere, example using git `git clone https://github.com/TheyCallMeLinux/search_pattern.py.git && cd search_pattern.py`

 ## Usage